Toronto Arts Foundation Resiliency Fund

 A: Yes.
 But only to the amount of the donation received.

-Q: Are there other considerations?
+Q: Were there other considerations?

 TORONTO ARTS FOUNDATION VS TORONTO ARTS COUNCIL